Updated on

 Some organisations and teams might wonder why they need an internal knowledge base.
 It’s important to mention that building and maintaining it will take time and require a sound set of processes.

-But there are several benefits to building an internal knowledge base:
+But there are several benefits to building a knowledge base:

 • Creating the go-to resource: Documents and instructions floating around in Google Drive, Slack, Dropbox, or even exchanged through emails… Teams often rely on unscalable, unsustainable ways to store and share documentation.
 An internal knowledge base can change that.